aginnovationaustralia/emissions-calculators/examples/ts-client/README.md

 To add examples for other calculators:

-1. Create a new file in `src/` (e.g., `dairy-example.ts`)
+1. Create a new folder in `src/` (e.g., `src/dairy/`)
+2. Create an `input.ts` file with sample data
+3. Create example files using both import methods:
+   - `latest.ts` - using top-level aliases (`/calculators`, `/types`)
+   - `v300.ts` - using versioned imports (`/versions/3.0.0/`)
-2. Import the necessary types and functions
+4. Import the necessary types and functions
-3. Create sample input data
-4. Call `calculateEmissions` with the appropriate parameters
+5. Call the appropriate calculator function
-5. Add a script to `package.json` to run your example
+6. Update `src/index.ts` to run your examples

 ### Building